AMR hedge fund creditors organize to study merger

 FRANKFURT/ABU DHABI Abu Dhabi-based Etihad Airways said on Thursday it had pulled out of talks with Europe's largest tour operator TUI Group to create a joint venture holiday airline.

-NEW YORK Hedge funds York Capital Management and King Street Capital are among a handful of AMR Corp (AAMRQ.PK) bondholders joining forces in hopes of boosting potential paybacks on more than $700 million in unsecured AMR debt, according to people familiar with the matter.
+NEW YORK, May 24 Hedge funds York Capital Management and King Street Capital are among a handful of AMR Corp bondholders joining forces in hopes of boosting potential paybacks on more than $700 million in unsecured AMR debt, according to people familiar with the matter.

 The group plans to study merger scenarios to determine if a deal with US Airways or another carrier will yield higher recovery on their bankruptcy claims than AMR's plan to emerge from bankruptcy independently, the sources said.